Iombp/Cookie_Clicker_Bot/README.md

 ### use_lumps:
 - (To activate, uncomment lines 385 and 386). ❗
--Function responsible for using sugar lumps.
+- Function responsible for using sugar lumps.
 It upgrades each upgrade evenly

 ### gain_lumps: